Florida Atlantic Owls baseball: Kevin Cooney era: Division I and national success

 During the offseason between 1987 and 1988, Steve Traylor left Florida Atlantic to become the head coach at Duke University.
 FAU hired Kevin Cooney, head coach of Montclair State University in New Jersey.
 Since the hiring, FAU has won 61% of their games and transformed itself from a local power in South Florida to a national baseball program on the Division I level.
 Coach Cooney arrived at FAU in 1988 and began his 20th season as head coach of the Owls on opening night of the 2007 season.
 Given the success and unprecedented heights that Cooney has taken FAU baseball, "Florida Atlantic" and "Kevin Cooney" have become synonymous with one another.
 Entering the 2007 season, Cooney has won 680 games (at FAU) and 820 (all-time, between FAU and Montclair State University, his alma mater and where he coached from 1984–1987).

-In his 19+ seasons in Boca Raton, Cooney has established a powerhouse program at a university that continues to grow.
-Cooney has led the charge for FAU baseball to enjoy such successes as, 67 athletes turning professional (with 4 reaching the majors).
-For these accolades and so much more, Cooney was inducted into the Palm Beach County Sports Hall of Fame in 2007.
+In his 19+ seasons in Boca Raton, Cooney has coached a program at a university that has grown.
+Cooney has led for FAU baseball to enjoy including 67 athletes turning professional (with 4 reaching the majors).
+Cooney was inducted into the Palm Beach County Sports Hall of Fame in 2007.

 On March 15, 2006, against Columbia University, Cooney reached a personal milestone, coaching a team to his 800th career victory.

 On Thursday, April 24, 2008, Cooney announced that the 2008 season would be his last season as head coach of the Owls.
 Subsequently, on May 24, exactly a month after this announcement, Cooney coached his last game as FAU head coach when the Owls lost to Western Kentucky in the play-in championship game of the Sun Belt Conference championship Tournament.